 “She had the cutest little laugh and the prettiest smile and was a beautiful girl,” she said.
 “You could tell she had this charisma about her.”

 Tiffany had four half-brothers and two half-sisters.
 She loved math, but lived for softball.

 “She would smile so big whenever she got to bat because she knew that she would hit every time,” Higgins said.

 Higgins drove from Troy, Missouri, twice a week and picked Tiffany up for softball practice.

 “She would always call and say, ‘You are going to pick me up, right?
 You are not going to miss me, right?’
 That was her way to get away,” Higgins said.

 Tiffany did have a bit of a mischievous streak, Higgins said.

 “In her short lifespan, she had stolen a couple cars and wrecked them,” she said.
 “It was almost like she wanted to get away with something, but she never did get away with anything because she always got caught.”

 Almost a week after the gruesome discovery of Tiffany’s body, no arrests had been made and students and the community were frightened.
 Newspaper accounts from the time said students walked in pairs around campus.

-Richard Reighard, associates professor of mass communications, said then-President Dennis Spellmann wanted no media coverage.
+Richard Reighard, associate professor of mass communications, said then-President Dennis Spellmann wanted no media coverage.